A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Related Work

-Joint mapping (also called joint-to-joint mapping) is used when the slave hand has similar kinematics to the human~\cite{liarokapis2013}.
-If the human and robot joints have a clear correspondence, the human joint angles can be imposed directly onto the robot joints with little or no transformation~\cite{cerulo2017}.
-This mapping is most useful for power grasps~\cite{chattaraj2014}, and is limited if the robot hand is non-anthropomorphic.
+Joint mapping imposes the values of the human joint angles directly onto the robot joints with little or no transformation~\cite{cerulo2017}.
+This is most useful if the slave hand has similar kinematics to the master hand~\cite{liarokapis2013}.

-Fingertip mapping (also called point-to-point mapping) is the most common teleoperation mapping method.
-Forward kinematics transform human joint angles into Cartesian fingertip positions.
-These undergo scaling to find the desired robot Cartesian fingertip positions and then inverse kinematics determine robot joint angles.
-This mapping is useful for precision grasps~\cite{chattaraj2014}.
+Fingertip mapping is the most common teleoperation mapping method.
+Cartesian positions of the human fingertips (found with forward kinematics) are the control input.
+After scaling, these positions represent the desired robot fingertip positions.
+Joint angles which allow the robot to achieve this desired position are found with inverse kinematics.

 For fingertip and joint mapping, how to reconcile kinematic differences between the human and robotic workspaces is an open question.
-Humans use only 3.6\% of the potential workspace for the thumb during grasping~\cite{kamper2003}.
-So, if a robot finger maps to the human thumb, that finger will not move significantly during grasping tasks, unless the teleoperator adapts their grasping in unintuitive ways.
-To solve this problem, researchers combine different types of mappings~\cite{colasanto2013}, use virtual object mapping with special considerations for the workspace differences~\cite{griffin2000}, optimize distances in task space~\cite{liarokapis2013}, use error compensation~\cite{rohling1993}, and alter the robotic hand frame for individual grasp postures to minimize the workspace differences~\cite{geng2011}.
-All of this is additional work and computation for the human to create and test.
+To solve this problem, researchers combine different types of mappings~\cite{colasanto2013, chattaraj2014}, use virtual object mapping ~\cite{griffin2000}, optimize distances in task space~\cite{liarokapis2013}, use error compensation~\cite{rohling1993}, and alter the robotic hand frame to minimize the workspace differences~\cite{geng2011}.

-Pose mapping attempts to replicate the pose of the human hand with a robot hand, which is appealing because, unlike fingertip and joint mapping, it attempts to interpret the function of the human grasp rather than replicate hand position.
-Pao and Speeter define transformation matrices relating human and robot poses, using least squared error compensation when this transformation is not exact~\cite{pao1989}.
-Others use neural networks to identify the human pose and map the pose to a robot either through another neural network~\cite{ekvall2004} or pre-programmed joint-to-joint mapping~\cite{wojtara2004}.
-Recently, an end-to-end solution was proposed, trained on a traditional pose mapping dataset but which tries to directly predict joint angles of the robot hand without first classifying the pose of the human hand~\cite{li2019}.

-Outside of a discrete set of known poses, pose mapping can lead to unpredictable hand motions.
-Furthermore, the mappings that use neural networks require classification of the human hand pose before it is mapped to the robotic hand.
-If this classifier misidentifies the human pose, the robot hand will move in undesirable ways.
-Our method also attempts to replicate hand shape, rather than fingertip or joint positions, making it most similar to pose mapping, but we do not require discrete classification of human pose before mapping.